salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 create_data_and_copy_files(state_dict)
 \endcode

 We then build the spatiotemporal graph by running `spatiotemporal.create_DAG`, [documented here](https://integrativemodeling.org/nightly/doc/ref/namespaceIMP_1_1spatiotemporal_1_1create__DAG.html).
-This function represents, scores, and searches for trajectory models.
+This function represents, scores, and searches for trajectories.

 \code{.py}
 # then trajectory model is created based on the all copied data